Multilayer Codes for Synchronization from Deletions and Insertions: Introduction

-In this paper, we construct a code for synchronization from deletions when the number of deletions $k$ is small compared to $n$.
+In this paper, we construct a code based on multiple layers of Varshomov-Tenengolts (VT) codes \cite{VT65}, for synchronization when the number of edits $k$ is small compared to $n$.
 The output of the decoder is a small list of sequences that is guaranteed to contain the correct sequence $X$.
-Though we do not provide theoretical bounds on the list size, we observe from simulations that with a careful choice of code parameters, the list size rarely exceeds $2$ or $3$; for reasonably large $n$, the list size can be made $1$, i.e., $X$ is exactly reconstructed.
-For example, we construct a code of length $n=378$ that can synchronize from $k=7$ deletions with $R=0.365$, and a length $n=2800$ code which can synchronize from $k=10$ deletions with $R=0.135$.
-(Details in Section \ref{simulation}.)
+We observe from simulations that with a careful choice of the code parameters, the list size rarely exceeds $2$ or $3$; for reasonably large $n$, the list size can be made $1$, i.e., $X$ is exactly reconstructed.
+For example, we construct a code of length $n=378$ that can synchronize from $k=7$ edits with $R=0.365$, and a length $n=2800$ code which can synchronize from $k=10$ edits with $R=0.135$.
+(Details in Section \ref{sec:simulation} and \ref{sec:ins:dec}.)

+To explain the main ideas in the code construction and the decoding algorithm, we largely focus on the case where the edits are all deletions.
+Section \ref{sec:ins:dec} describes how to modify the decoder (keeping the same encoding scheme) to reconstruct a combination of insertions and deletions.